 A similar issue of grain shape emerges in the context of optical measurements.
 Optical properties (e.g. reflectance) can be largely predicted from the optical diameter or SSA (Kokhanovsky and Zege, 2004).
-The remaining scatter is commonly attributed to shape (Picard et al., 2009) which influences the absorption enhancement parameter B and the asymmetry factor g^G (Picard et al., 2009) (Kokhanovsky and Zege, 2004).
+The remaining scatter is commonly attributed to shape (Picard et al., 2009) which influences the absorption enhancement parameter B and the asymmetry factor g^G (Kokhanovsky and Zege, 2004).
 The influence of grain shape on B for light penetration was recently addressed and measured by Libois et al. (2013, 2014).
-Also in this case it remains the question The question remains which additional size metric of the microstructure can be used to capture variations in grain shape and measured scatter in B.
+The question remains which additional size metric of the microstructure can be used to capture variations in grain shape and measured scatter in B.

 The two examples from microwave or optical modeling above reflect the known fact that the optical diameter as a single metric of grain size is not sufficient to characterize the microstructure for many physical properties.
 It is thus necessary to account for additional grain size metrics which implement the idea of grain shape.
 A key requirement for potential, new shape metrics is a well-defined geometrical meaning.
 Present snowpack models (Vionnet et al., 2012; Lehning et al., 2002) contain empirical shape descriptors such as sphericity (Brun et al., 1992).
 An objective definition of these quantities for arbitrary two-phase materials is, however, not possible.
-New shape metrics should thus ideally seek to replace empirical parameters by an objective, measurable and geometrically comprehensible metricsmetric.
+New shape metrics should thus ideally seek to replace empirical parameters by an objective, measurable and geometrically comprehensible metric.